 17th: BBC Radio 'Folk On One' Session. (recorded 29th Sept).
 Most tracks appear on 'Please to See the King' Re-Issue CD and some on Ashley Hutchings 'The Guv'nor Vol 1'.
 Full Session details are on the 'BBC Sessions' page.

 Oct: London Royal Court Theatre: Performance watched by Keith Dewhurst.
-Carthy was going to contribute the music to Pirates but was too busy.
-Tim and Maddy drove overnight to Sunderland to rehearse the production the next morning, impressing Dewhurst so much that he scripted an entire play around Steeleye (Corunna)
+Carthy was going to contribute the music to Pirates but he was too busy.
+Tim and Maddy therefore helped out and drove overnight to Sunderland to rehearse the production the next morning, impressing Dewhurst so much that he scripted an entire play around Steeleye (Corunna)

 28th London Black Bull.